Knowledge-based decision making: Disadvantages

 Holding open communication can still lead to confusion if some decision makers do not communicate effectively.
 Miscommunication can still occur between individuals from different perceptions.

 Dialogue before deliberation may be impeded by individuals who may not have read the background information or understand the direction of the conversation.
 Background information provided may be hard to understand and impact preparation time.

 All decision makers have common access to information that may not always be possible for all decision makers.
 Storing all information in one location is a huge risk if the location is compromised.
 Background information may be outdated.

-New decision makers may not fully understand the culture of trust.
-It is important to understand the benefits of the Internet as a tool that knit together the intellectual asset of an organization and organize and manage this content through the lenses of common interest.

-Nowadays ability to simulate rich, interactive, face-to-face knowledge is the key factory to use knowledge management as a part of decision making in B2B business.

-Bias influenced according to the veil of ignorance of decision making, for one to make a sound choice they have to separate themselves from what they know so as not to be biased.
+In business settings, new decision makers may not fully the culture of trust, which can affect how they interpret information, seek advice or participate in group decisions.
+Internet-based knowledge management tools can help businesses to organize information and make shared content available to decision makers.
+However, it does not remove the need for trust, communication and critical evaluation.